kkram01/k8s-discovery/README.md

-# GKE Migration Toolkit
+# Kubescan | Multi-Cloud Kubernetes Cluster Discovery

-A command-line interface (CLI) tool to discover Kubernetes clusters on AWS (EKS) and Azure (AKS), to aid in migration planning to Google Cloud (GKE).
+A command-line interface (CLI) tool to discover Kubernetes clusters on AWS (EKS), Azure (AKS), and Google Cloud (GKE), to aid in migration planning to Google Kubernetes Engine.
 ## Features

 -   **Unified CLI**: A single, easy-to-use interface to discover Kubernetes resources.